３ＹＥＡＲ ＪＡＰＡＮＥＳＥ ＤＥＧＲＥＥ

 └◆ Final essay: 400-500 letters about "something in Japan", I wrote about dog cafés.

-└◆ Final exam: same as previous class + simple Japanese questions about our essays.
+└◆ Final exam: same as previous class + simple questions in Japanese about our essays.
 "Have you ever been to a dog café?
 Do you own a dog?".

 ★ Genki I = JLPT N5 level